 How Volaris is advancing conversations on diversity and inclusion in the workplace

 Interested in more on this topic?
-Two of our women in leadership, Cristina Wheless and Mary Wilson, spoke at Corum Group’s recent Growth & Exit Strategies: Women in Tech conference.
+Two of our women in leadership, Cristina Wheless and Mary Wilson, spoke at a Growth & Exit Strategies: Women in Tech conference hosted by World Financial Symposiums.
 Watch the recording here.

 Each March we are encouraged to reflect on the advancement of women in the workplace.
 Not only do people in the U.S., UK, and Australia celebrate Women’s History Month, we also celebrate International Women’s Day within Volaris.